ErnstHaagsman/ctdata/README.md

 --------

 All messages on RabbitMQ should have a body which is an object from the net.ctdata.common.Messages package encoded using the Jackson 2 JSON library (the same version as the one which comes with Spring).

+As Joda DateTime objects are used, please make sure to use Jackson's JodaModule.
+See the common package's unit tests.
+(AssertSerializes class).